Popl tops $2.7M in sales for its technology that replaces business cards – TechCrunch

 It’s now been viewed over 80 million times.

-Today, Popl’s TikTok videos get high tens of thousands, hundreds of thousands, and sometimes still millions of views per video.
+Today, Popl’s TikTok videos get high tens of thousands, hundreds of thousands and sometimes still millions of views per video.
 The company also has an active presence on other social media.
-For instance, Popl posts regularly to Instagram where it has over 100K followers.
-Today, the startup’s growth now is about 60% driven by Facebook and Instagram marketing and 40% organic, Alvarez-Cohen says.
+For instance, Popl posts regularly to Instagram, where it has over 100,000 followers.
+Today, the startup’s growth is about 60% driven by Facebook and Instagram marketing and 40% organic, Alvarez-Cohen says.

 Now, the company is preparing new products for the post-pandemic era when in-person events return.
 Though it had before sold Popl’s in bulk for this purpose, it’s now readying an “event bracelet” that just slips on your wrist (and is reusable).
 The bracelet could be used at any big event — like music festivals or business conferences, where you’re meeting a lot of new people.
-And because Popl uses NFC, phones have to be close to make the contact info exchange — it won’t just randomly share your info with everyone you pass by them.
+And because Popl uses NFC, phones have to be close to make the contact info exchange — it won’t just randomly share your info with everyone as you pass by them.

-Popl is also fleshing out the business networking side of its app with integrations for Salesforce, Oracle and Hubspot, and CSV export, that come with its Popl Pro subscription ($4.99 per month).
-The in-app subscription is already at $320,000 in annual recurring revenue and growing 10% every week, as of early April.
+Popl is also fleshing out the business networking side of its app with integrations for Salesforce, Oracle, HubSpot and CSV export, that come with its Popl Pro subscription ($4.99 per month).
+The in-app subscription is already at $450,000-plus in annual recurring revenue and growing 10% every week, as of early April.

-A Y Combinator Winter 2021 participant, Popl is backed by Twitch co-founder Justin Kan (via Goat Capital), YC, Urban Innovation Fund, Cathexis Ventures, and others angels including Wish.com CEO Peter Szulczewski and Plangrid co-founder Ralph Gootee.
+A Y Combinator Winter 2021 participant, Popl is backed by Twitch co-founder Justin Kan (via Goat Capital), YC, Urban Innovation Fund, Cathexis Ventures and others angels, including Wish.com CEO Peter Szulczewski and PlanGrid co-founder Ralph Gootee.

 The app is available on iOS and Android, and the Popl accessories are sold on its website and on Target.com.